Station Earth

 Project Objectives

-The mission of Station Earth is to facilitate reflection and open dialogues on the often-taboo subject of death.
-Through the immersive VR environment, the project invites participants into a space where death is not an end but a gateway to exploration, connection and renewal.
-By engaging with this virtual realm, individuals are prompted to reflect on their personal and cultural beliefs about death, encouraging introspection and a reevaluation of preconceived notions.
-This reflective journey is designed not just to alter perceptions but also to heal our fear of loss and the unknown, and to inspire open, heartfelt conversations among users about the usually heavy and avoided topic.
+The mission of Station Earth is to facilitate meaningful reflection and foster open dialogue on the often-taboo subject of death.
+Through its immersive VR environment, the project creates a contemplative space where death is not viewed as an end but as a gateway to exploration, connection, and renewal.
+By stepping into this virtual realm, participants are invited to confront and reconsider their personal and cultural beliefs about death, encouraging introspection and challenging preconceived notions.

 Technology